iamraj007/argo_app_box/README.md

 ArgoCD Apps with ApplicationSet Project &amp; Application.
 Use the main file that should call the reamaning apps.

+Do checkout the below tree structure of folder for datails.

 ```
 ├── ApplicationSet_main.yaml
 ├── apps